-The student's advisory committee designs and approves the Plan of Study (described in the next section), provides advice, and regularly evaluates the student's progress and achievements.
+The student's advisory committee designs and approves the Plan of Study and Research Plan (described in the next section), provides advice, and regularly evaluates the student's progress and achievements.
 Advisory committee members are appointed by the Graduate School on recommendation of the Graduate Program Director.
-Establishment of the advisory committee occurs in conjunction with approval of the Plan of Study.
+Establishing the advisory committee occurs in conjunction with approval of the Plan of Study.
 The student should confer with the major professor, the department, and the prospective committee members prior to committee appointment.